Vat Xieng Thong Sayaroharamathibodi Mahaviharn

 ວັດຊຽງທອງ ໄຊຍະ ໂຣຫະຣາມາທິບໍດີມະທາວິຫາຣ

-Whilst tourists now enter via the southern entrance off the main street, in former time important visitors would arrive by boat and climb the grand staircase from the river on the northern side.
+Whilst visitors now enter via the southern entrance off the main street, in former time important visitors would arrive by boat and climb the grand staircase from the river on the northern side.

 Apart from the sim itself, several important chapels lie within the monastery grounds;

-Whilst tourists now enter via the southern entrance off the main street, in former time important visitors would arrive by boat and climb the grand staircase from the river on the northern side.
+Whilst visitors now enter via the southern entrance off the main street, in former time important visitors would arrive by boat and climb the grand staircase from the river on the northern side.

 Apart from the sim itself, several important chapels lie within the monastery grounds;